 - When the Soul Reapers from Bleach destroy a Hollow, they allow its soul to pass on to the Soul Society, so that their souls can later be reborn.
 Quincys, however, are the antitheses of this trope - when they destroy a Hollow they destroy the soul, too (for a given value of destroy.) note

 - Also, the Soul Reapers can only cleanse the soul of crimes committed as a Hollow, as Ichigo learns when he battles one that was a Serial Killer in life.
 That one went straight to Hell.

-- Puella Magi Madoka Magica: is essentially what the title character becomes at the end of the series.
+- Puella Magi Madoka Magica: This is essentially what the title character becomes at the end of the series.
 She prevents magical girls being consumed by despair and becoming Witches by taking them and the witches they would have become with her.

-- In Chick Tracts, any christian can save lost souls from certain damnation, casting out evil spirits along the way.
+- In Chick Tracts, any Christian can save lost souls from certain damnation, casting out evil spirits along the way.
 Of course, given that it's Chick Tracts, some can go the extra mile to Soul-Saving Crusader.

 - The fourth and fifth book of The Sandman revolves around this trope.
 The fourth being Season of Mist, with Morpheus trying to save his lover from Hell.
 Not out of love, however, but due to guilt and the realization that he messed up.
 He had condemned her to hell quite some time ago because she refused his marriage proposal.
 In terms of moral improvement, he saved (or at least improved) himself.